flybywiresim/aircraft/docs/a320-simvars.md

     - TODO flag table

 - A32NX_ADIRS_USES_GPS_AS_PRIMARY
+    - TODO delete (this is an FM function, not ADIRU)
     - Bool
     - Whether or not the GPS is used as the primary means of navigation/position determination.

+- A32NX_PUSH_TRUE_REF
+    - Bool
+    - True reference pushbutton status

 ## Radio Receivers